 Read this article on how to create an evening routine that works for you for some more helpful tips.

 Planning meals saves so much time, stress, indecision and energy.

 Make a list of all the meals you need to make for the coming week including breakfast, lunch, dinner, snacks and packed lunches.
 Who will be in each evening to eat dinner, does it need to be quick to fit around after school activities?
 Maybe even sandwiches to eat in the car en route to an activity?

 Make your meal plan, sticking to simple, familiar recipes if you need to when time is tight and your kids are hungry after school.
 You can always be a little more ambitious at the weekends if you want to be.

 Try this article on meal-planning made simple.
 There’s a free printable template you can download to help you plan your meals for the week ahead.

-You might also like this article with simple tips for healthy eating and some batch-cooking ideas so you can bulk-make food and keep it in the freezer for when time (or your energy levels) are a bit tight!
+You might also like this article with simple tips for healthy eating so you can bulk-make food and keep it in the freezer for when time (or your energy levels) are a bit tight!

 4. Do the laundry regularly